Popeyes has a new fish sandwich, but can it top that viral chicken magic?

 According to the global market research firm Mintel, Americans spent $26.14 billion on chicken in 2019 versus $18.84 billion on fish and shellfish—and $48.46 billion on red meat.
 (Estimates for 2020 are $29.54 billion, $22.66 billion, and $56.93 billion, respectively.)

-The Popeyes Cajun Flounder Sandwich has 670 calories, 35 grams of fat, 8.6 grams of sugar, 25 grams of protein and 3.6 fiber grams.
+The Popeyes Cajun Flounder Sandwich has 670 calories, 35 grams of fat, 8.6 grams of sugar, 25 grams of protein, and 3.6 grams of fiber.

-The sandwich was market-tested primarily in Chicago as a 2020 Lent promotion, according to the company.
+The sandwich was market tested primarily in Chicago as a 2020 Lent promotion, according to the company.

-Big fast-food chains with fish sandwiches on their menu include Burger King, Wendy’s, Chick-fil-A, Arby’s, McDonald’s, and Wendy’s; fishiest among them is Long John Silver’s.
+Big fast-food chains with fish sandwiches on their menus include Burger King, Wendy’s, Chick-fil-A, Arby’s, and McDonald’s; fishiest among them is Long John Silver’s.

 Popeyes is owned by Toronto-based Restaurant Brands International, which also has Burger King and Tim Hortons in its portfolio.